skx/Device-Osram-Lightify/README.md

 # Current Status

-* Introspection works such that you can dynamically retrieve all known bulbs and their state:
+* Introspection works such that you can dynamically retrieve all known lighgs and their state:
-     * On vs. Off
+     * On vs. Off.
-     * Brightness
+     * Brightness.
-     * Temperature
+     * Temperature.
-     * MAC address
+     * MAC address.
-     * Firmware Version
+     * Firmware Version.
-     * Name.
+     * Name..
      * R,G,B,W values.
-* Sending "all on" works.
+* Broadcasting an "all on" event works.
-* Sending "all off" works.
+* Broadcasting an "all off" event works.
 * You can set a specific light on, or off.
-* You can change the brightness of a specific bulb.
+* You can change the brightness of a specific light.
-* You can change the R,G,B,W values of a specific bulb.
+* You can change the R,G,B,W values of a specific light.
-* You can change the temperature of a specific bulb.
+* You can change the temperature of a specific light.

-This is sufficient to make this a useful module.

 # Sample Code

-These examples all talk to the hub at IP address `192.168.10.136`, you'd obviously specify the IP to your own hub there!
+These examples all talk to the hub which has IP address `192.168.10.136`, you would obviously specify the IP to your own hub instead.

 Turn all devices off: